zauberzeug/rosys/docs/examples/cameras.md

 ## Remote Operation

-A fairly often required use case is the remote operation of a robot.
+A fairly often required use case on real mobile robots is the remote operation.
 In a simple use case you may only need to visualize one camera and have some steering controls.
-Here we use the `NEW_CAMERA` event to display the first camera:
+Here we use the `NEW_CAMERA` event to display the first camera to control real [Hardware](hardware.md):

 ```python
 {!src/example_cameras_remote.py !}